imedan/AstroPAL_Coding_Workshop/2021_Workshop/GSU_computing_resources/README.md

 	scp ~/path_to_file_location_on_laptop username@joy.chara.gsu.edu:~/path_to_save_location_on_joy/

 In all instances, remember that you will need to VPN to the GSU network or provide a port number (where the one change for scp is you provide the port number after -P instead of -p).

+# Other Resources

+In addition to the above resources, you also have access to High Performance Computing (HPC) nodes.
+Mainly, we have access to the [Galileo Cluster](https://physics-astro.gsu.edu/galileo-cluster-getting-started-guide/), which offers a few nodes with different computing capabilities.
+If you would like an account, you can request one [here](https://physics-astro.gsu.edu/galileo-cluster-account-request/).

+In the cluster, jobs are submitted using the Slurm command [sbatch](https://slurm.schedmd.com/sbatch.html).
+An example of a batch script named ``submit.sh`` that wants to run a Python script called ``amazing_code.py`` and write any outputs to ``res.txt`` would look like the following:

+	#!/bin/bash
+	#SBATCH --job-name amazing_code
+	#SBATCH --output=res.txt
+	#SBATCH --ntasks=1
+	#SBATCH --time=02:00:00
+	#SBATCH --cpus-per-task=8
+	#SBATCH --partition=normal
+	python3 -u amazing_code.py

+To then submit the job to the cluster, you would run the following:

+	sbatch submit.sh

+To see the the progress of your job, you can run

+	squeue

+Note, that if you think your job will take longer than 12 hours, there is a ``longjobs`` partition that will run jobs for up to 72 hours.